 Ancestry.com

-Ancestry.com is a genealogy research website that offers access to billions of records from around the world.
-The site provides free family tree building and census records, which can help users piece together their family histories.
+Ancestry.com is a popular genealogy research website that provides access to billions of records from around the world.
+With free family tree building and census records, you can start piecing together your family history.
+Ancestry.com also offers subscription services that provide additional features and resources to help you uncover your family’s past.

 FamilySearch.com

-FamilySearch also has various features that can help you discover more about your ancestors, such as a timeline view, maps, and life stories.
+FamilySearch.com has various features that can help you discover more about your ancestors, such as a timeline view, maps, and life stories.
+It also has a large community of volunteers who help to index and transcribe records, making it easier to find the information you need.

 FindMyPast.com